sebasfalcone/better-work-notes/Dessign_Patterns.md

 - **[Singleton](#singleton)**: Lets you ensure that a class has only one instance, while providing a global access point to the instance.

 ## Structural design patterns
+Structural design patterns explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.

 - **[Adapter](https://refactoring.guru/design-patterns/adapter/cpp/example)** Allows objects with incompatible interfaces to collaborate.